Simulation of Cavitating Flows

 REFPROP Tabulation Utility

-The Python REFPROP tabulation utility is located under the cavitation_nist/utilities directory in the source code.
-The name of the utility is cav_tab_tool.py.
+The Python REFPROP tabulation utility is located under in the bin/ directory in the source code.
+The name of the utility is cav_tab_tool.
 This tool is for building necessary liquid, vapor, and saturation input files.

 A set of .liq, .vap, and .sat files are generated by the tool, and these are the inputs used by the cavitation_nist module in Stream.
 Sample calls to the utility for the liquid/vapor files and the saturation files are given below.